flipperdevices/flipperzero-firmware/README.txt

 --> application.fam
 	# This holds the details required by the toolchain to compile it in (as a plugin)
+	# And OPTIONALLY
+		# The Application Category (top level directory)
+		# The name of the menu icon (a 10x10 Black-on-White PNG)

 --> err.h
 	# Keep error numbers and strings tied together in a friendly way